 I started the L-A Bridge Run in 1998.
 I have watched the Lewiston-Auburn running community grow and really enjoy being part of an event that brings together people of all abilities and encourages healthy living.
 In 2007 the Triple Crown was formed as a way to share the work of organizing a series of running races.
 It is great to work with a great group of dedicated committee members.
 I enjoy running, hiking and anything that keeps me in motion.
 There’s nothing like the magic on race day when runners come together!

-This is my second year on the committee and my second year running.
 I started walking in a Run/Walk Club at work and moved up to run/walking.
 I signed up for the Triple Crown in 2017 to see if I’d like actual races and I did.

 My responsibilities on the committee are to help with marketing, maintain the website, and work with our runner database.